OmniBrowser GuideBook

 Upload Dataset page gives the user access to upload their datasets to OmniBrowser.
 You can easily compare your own data with published papers after uploading while still keep your data private.

-Click on Upload Dataset button to go to Upload List, which shows your previous uploaded dataset list.
+Click on Upload Dataset icon to go to Upload List, which shows your previous uploaded dataset.

 Click on the title of an uploaded file leads you directly to the dataset.
 Upload status will show the current process status after you submit a dataset.